yangjia-fan/CinemAI/README.md

-genre.generator.ipynb contains code for a supervised learning NLP model that uses Python’s pandas and sk-learn library
+genre.generator.ipynb contains code for a supervised learning NLP model that uses Python’s pandas and sk-learn libraries to perform ML tasks on film dialogues

 Methods used to facilitate the machine learning procedures include tokenization, dimensionality reduction, TFIDF, cross-validation, grid search, and decision tree classifiers